galette/galettedoc/source/plugins/activities.rst

 Activities
 ==========

-This plugin was developped for `Association l'Aphyllanthe <https://www.aphyllanthe.fr/>`_.
+This plugin was developed for `Association l'Aphyllanthe <https://www.aphyllanthe.fr/>`_.
 It provides:

 * activities management,
 * subscriptions management.